New Jersey District Tournament

 I’m all for new things!
 Debating is all about contesting competing ideas and strategies.

 I feel as though it should be needless to say, but: do not run any bigoted arguments.
 However, I’m well aware that I can’t stop you.
-Just please be prepared to pick up a zero in your speaking points.
+Just please be prepared to pick up a zero in your speaking points, and depending on how egregious your bigotry is, I just might drop you.
 Literally!

 Another thing: please do not run anthropocentrism in front of me.
 It’s something I hated as a debater, and it is definitely something I hate as a judge.
 Should you choose to be risky, please be prepared for the consequences.
-(Update: voted on it once)
+(Update: voted on it once - purely a flow decision)

 For My LD'ers